openedx-unsupported/devstack/docs/getting_started.rst

 Docker containers.

-However, you may want to run the ``make`` commands from within a Python 3 virtual environment, as described in `Getting Started`_.
+However, you may want to run the ``make`` commands from within a Python 3 virtual environment.
 This will keep the Python packages required for Devstack separate from the ones installed globally on your system.

 Directions to setup devstack